CantC0unt/dockerized_self_hosting/README.md

 # Dockerized Self Hosting
 This repository contains configs (mostly docker compose files) for self hosting some services.
-Tuned to my preference.
+Everything is tested for RPI but should work on any linux based system (Hopefully™)

 ## Motivation
 I like hosting things myself over using service providers wherever I can.